FreeMarker Document Templates for TrueContext Data

 Get the TrueContext data model

 This gives you the structure that you need to build your template.
 You can change the naming of tree nodes as needed.
-There are two ways that you can get the data model:

 1. View Template Input to download a JSON file that shows the data model for a specific Form Definition.
 You can view the input when you create or edit a Document, or after you save it.